-Transfer learning with deep convolutional neural network for classifying cellular morphological changes
+Transfer learning with deep convolutional neural networks for classifying cellular morphological changes

 Kensert A, Harrison PJ, Spjuth O.

-Transfer learning with deep convolutional neural network for classifying cellular morphological changes.
+Transfer learning with deep convolutional neural networks for classifying cellular morphological changes.

 SLAS DISCOVERY: Advancing Life Sciences R&D. 24, 4 (2019).
 DOI: 10.1177/2472555218818756